dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 <img src="https://upload.wikimedia.org/wikipedia/en/c/c3/Viva_Las_Vegas_1964_Poster.jpg" width="30%" />

+*Oh, there's blackjack, poker, and the roulette wheel
-*A fortune won and lost on every deal
+  A fortune won and lost on every deal
   All you need's a strong heart and a nerve of steel*

 ## Due December 11 (one week before the end of classes)